mun-tonsi/debian-vagrant-osticket/README.md

   `10.0.0.10 osticket-dev`

-* (Optional but preferred) Have an SQL dump of a working OsTicket database in a file named `database_to_import.sql` in the top level directory of this repo.
+* (Optional) Have an SQL dump of a working OsTicket database in a file named `database_to_import.sql` in the top level directory of this repo.

   If this database file does not exist, this will copy in the setup folder and sample config file to the webroot so setup can be manually done.

+* (Optional) Have a zip backup of a working osTicket attachments folder in a file named `attachments_to_import.tgz` in the top level directory of this repo.

 * (or if not importing a db) Manually complete setup by visiting `http://10.0.0.10/setup` AFTER the first `vagrant up` command as per below.